Ever feel like your skin’s betraying you?

 - Friction on your skin from tight collars, holding a mobile, or wearing a backpack.

-There are different types of acne that can be broken into two groups: non-inflammatory and inflammatory acne.
+There are 2 different types of acne: non-inflammatory and inflammatory acne.

 Blackheads look like tiny black dots where your pores used to be.
 They’re open clogged pores, and what you see is a mix of dead skin cells and oil exposed to the air.